 Just as we have to set up our kids for their own new life, we must do the same for ourselves.
 As adults, we’ve had to begin a new life after divorce and now we begin OUR life; and it can be scary.
 Time to let friends know you are more available to go out, plan getaways and ways to meet new people.

 3. Keep A Journal To Ease The Way.

 Being an Empty Nester means we have to be careful not to email, text or call our kids TOO much.
-There are a lot of feelings flying around, and its good to express them (in an appropriate manner).
-Journal writing is great for cathartic reasons, but also allows us to feel our feelings without making our children feel responsible for our feelings in missing them.
+There are a lot of feelings flying around, and it’s good to express them (in an appropriate manner).
+Journal writing is great for cathartic reasons but also allows us to feel our feelings without making our children feel responsible for our feelings of missing them.